boukew99/chitch/.github/readme.md

 # Chitch
 Chitch is a new **green dynamic website technology**, specifically build to increase website sustainability.
 This, in an effort to bring the web closer to [becoming climate neutral](https://climate.ec.europa.eu/eu-action/climate-strategies-targets/2050-long-term-strategy_en), get to Net-zero and increase to increase adoption of sustainability by the web.
 It uses custom techniques and patterns to bring down complexity and also increase the accessibility for easy adoption.
 It is most efficient for low-traffic websites ranging around 1000 to 50000 visits per month, which is ~99 % of websites.
 These websites can be considered the **long tail of the web**.
 Chitch can be considered '[Green Software](https://greensoftware.foundation/)'.

-> Redundancy is the enemy of sustainability - [Web Sustainability Guidelines](https://w3c.github.io/sustainableweb-wsg/)

-Chitch is an pragmatic project and thus is meant to be used as is on the [Chitch Website](https://chitch.org).
+It is an pragmatic project and thus is meant to be used by the community as is on the [Chitch Website](https://chitch.org).

+The [Web Sustainability Guidelines by W3C](https://w3c.github.io/sustainableweb-wsg/) are taken as a guideline in this project and to measure success in the sustainability goal.

 > [!IMPORTANT]
 > This project in an **experimental phase**.
 Some areas could use more love and bugs are still amongst us!

 ## Features
 Chitch code is made to be easily revised.
 Thus it can be relatively easily adjusted for a random web use case which requires sustainability.
 There are no limitations in place.
 Locality of information is tightly controlled and thus the context of code helps to inform about functionality of a piece of code.
 The project declares information in the file tree and is relatively oriented around it.
 The code is not *particularly* optimized, but it generally achieves more by *doing less work*.
-[Googles style guide](https://google.github.io/styleguide/htmlcssguide.html) is followed for HTML & CSS.
+[Googles style guide for HTML & CSS](https://google.github.io/styleguide/htmlcssguide.html)is followed .
 - Tiny source code (~35 kB as a brotli archive)
 - VSCode Integrations
 - Semantic HTML (User Accessibility)